 The early modern period corresponds to the rise and fall of the Mughal Empire, the growth of Maratha and Sikh imperial powers and the final birth of the British Raj.

-In 1737, during the Battle of Delhi, the Maratha army finally defeated the Mughal Empire.
+During the decline, the two new powers to emerge were the Marathas in the Deccan regions and the Sikhs in North India.
+In 1737, during the Battle of Delhi, the Maratha army defeated the Mughal Empire.

 By the beginning of the 18th century, the Marathas ruled over much of South Asia.
 The kingdom was founded by Chatrapati Shivaji, but the incredible power nationality was created by Peshwa Bajirao I.

 After defeating the Mughals, the Maratha Empire kept stretching across the Indian subcontinent.
 Madhavrao I granted semi-autonomy to the strongest knights, creating a confederacy of states.

 The intervention of the East India Company intervened in a succession struggle in Pune, and this led to the First Anglo-Maratha War, won by the Maratha.

 The Maratha remained in power until their defeat during the Second and the Third Anglo-Maratha Wars (1805-1818), after which the East India Company began to control most of India.

 The Sikh Empire (1799 – 1849) ruled the Northwestern regions of the subcontinent, and it was mostly based around the Punjab region.
 Maharaja Ranjit Singh trained his army with European techniques and proved himself to be a master strategist.